Rotich1234-dev/phase-0-git-basics-lab/README.md

 `git commit -m "first commit"` commits the newly created `README.md` file with a message.

-The remaining commands still need to be run.
+The remaining commands still need to be run efficiently.
 First we run the following:

 ```console
 $ git branch -M main